tjaehnel/MPDart/README.md

 External Libraries
 -----
-MPD Cover uses the PHP library getID3 to fetch the cover image from the file.
+MPDart uses the PHP library getID3 to fetch the cover image from the file.
-If you clone the GIT repository, execute the following commands to automatically get a current version o the library
+If you clone the GIT repository, execute the following commands to automatically get a current version of the library

     # git submodule init
     # git submodule update